Asset tracking is an important aspect for any business or organization irrespective of their scale (large or small).

 5. BLE Beacons Asset Tracking

-BLE (Bluetooth Low Energy) exchange a small amount of data at a regular interval of time.
+BLE (Bluetooth Low Energy) exchanges a small amount of data at a regular interval of time.
 BLE is not very old, it recently started in 2011.

-Through, BLE beacons (or tags) and its receivers (or smartphones) you can track and monitor your assets outdoor as well as indoor.
+Through, BLE beacons (or tags) and their receivers (or smartphones) you can track and monitor your assets outdoor as well as indoor.

 BLE also preserves energy and is able to run for a long time.